queryluke/masseffect-5e/static/data/tools/cooks_utensils.md

 __Prepare Meals__.
 As part of a short rest, you can prepare a tasty meal that helps your companions regain their strength.
-You and up to five creatures of your choice regain 1 extra hit point per Hit Die spent during a short rest, provided you have access to your cook's utensils and low grade provisions.
+You and up to five creatures of your choice regain 1 extra hit point per Hit Die spent during a short rest, provided you have access to your cook's utensils and low-grade provisions.
 If you use mid-grade provisions, gain 2 extra hit points per Hit Die spent.
 And if you use high-grade provisions, gain 3 extra hit points per Hit Die spent.

 Activity | DC